Bankruptcy Statistics and the Things We Can Learn From Them

 Updated

 This is what real life looks like for a lot of Americans.
-Bankruptcy statistics show an alarming number of individuals, families, and corporations face insolvency every year.
+The data on bankruptcies shows an alarming number of individuals, families, and corporations face insolvency every year.
 Bankruptcies have serious consequences for personal lives, businesses, and even the national economy.

 • Chapter 13 filings are dismissed at an 18x higher rate than Chapter 7 filings.